Fundamental Analysis – CPI and Its Importance in Forex Trading

 What Matters for a Central Bank?

 Having said all the above, the next thing traders do is to filter all the economic data about a currency.
 The filtering considers two central bank meetings.
-To be more exact, in the case of the ECB, the central bank is meeting on a Thursday, every six weeks.
-Traders’ task will be to look at every piece of economic data in the calendar that is going to be released in the six weeks between the two central bank meetings.
-The ones with the red color are the most important ones, while the ones listed in orange and yellow are second tier data.
-Nevertheless, they all, together, give an educated guess about what the central bank is going to do at the next meeting.
-Will it change the monetary policy statement?
+To be more exact, in the case of the ECB, the central bank meets on a Thursday, every 6 weeks.
+The task of traders will be to look at every piece of economic data in the calendar that is going to be released in the 6 weeks between the two central bank meetings.
+The ones coloured red are the most important ones, while the ones listed in orange and yellow are second-tier data.
+Nevertheless they all, when grouped together, allow one to make an educated guess about what the central bank is going to do at the next meeting.
+Will it change its monetary policy statement?
 Will it raise or cut the rates?
 Will it change the tone and language?
 The example above is about the ECB, but the same is valid for every major central bank.
-The RBA (Reserve Bank of Australia) is meeting monthly, on a Tuesday, Bank of England (BOE) is meeting monthly as well, on a Thursday, the Federal Reserve of the United States is meeting every six weeks, and so on.
+The RBA (Reserve Bank of Australia) meets monthly, on a Tuesday; the Bank of England (BOE) meets monthly as well, on a Thursday; while the Federal Reserve of the United States meets every 6 weeks, and so on.

 Consumer Price Index (CPI)

-On top of every central bank’s agenda is the CPI or the inflation level.
-Changes in the inflation level are making the central bank shifting its monetary policy, from easing to tightening, from a dovish to a hawkish language, etc. This is because inflation is on the mandate of every central bank in the world.
-It is either the entire mandate or only part of it.
-A classical mandate is to keep inflation below or close to two percent.
-There is a live debate these days as to whether this inflation level is appropriate in the current times, but, until any changes, we’re sticking to it as it is the one that allows economies to grow at a normal pace.
+On top of every central bank’s agenda is the CPI, or the inflation level.
+Changes in the inflation level make the central bank shift its monetary policy, from easing to tightening, from a dovish to a hawkish language, etc. This is because inflation is on the mandate of every central bank in the world, whether it is the entire mandate or only part of it.
+A classic mandate is to keep inflation below or close to 2%.
+There is a lively debate these days as to whether this inflation level is appropriate in the current times, but, until anything changes, we’re sticking to it, as it is the one that allows economies to grow at a normal pace.

 To continue with the same European example, above is the inflation release in the Eurozone: the CPI Flash Estimate y/y.
 The y/y means that the piece of data is interpreted on a yearly basis.
 However, at the time of the release, monthly data becomes available as well.
-Changes in the CPI level will result in big swings in the currency market, namely, in the Euro pairs.
-The image above shows that this release was forecasted to come at 1.8%, with the previous number being 1.8% as well.
+Changes in the CPI level will result in big swings in the currency market, namely in the euro pairs.
+The image above shows that this release was forecasted to come at 1.8%, with the previous figure being 1.8% as well.
 In other words, no changes were expected.
 Nevertheless, the actual number was 2% (the one in green).
-Inflation ticked higher and this has consequences for the Euro as a currency.
+Inflation ticked higher, and this has consequences for the euro as a currency.
 Traders will look at this moment at the ECB mandate: to keep inflation below or close to 2%!
-By this judgment, the mandate is fulfilled, but the interest rate is in negative territory in Europe and the quantitative easing program is still running at a fast pace.
-Based on the inflation release, chances were that the next time the ECB is meeting the monetary policy will shift, if not in hiking the rates, but at least in changing the tone of the statement with a more hawkish one.
-As a rule of thumb, if inflation is rising, the central bank will become hawkish and in the end, will start hiking the interest rates, while if inflation is falling, the central bank will become dovish and start cutting the rates.
-One week after the piece of information presented above was released, the ECB met and changed the language in a more hawkish one.
-Thus, the EURJPY, EURAUD and EURGBP pairs were all traded higher.
-But if you paid attention to the moment the rising trend started, it was NOT when the ECB delivered the hawkish statement, but ONE WEEK earlier when the CPI or inflation was released.
-Those who know what to look for, where having an early start into a profitable trade!
+By this judgment, the mandate is fulfilled, but the interest rate is in negative territory in Europe, and the quantitative easing programme is still running at a fast pace.
+Based on the inflation release, chances are that the next time the ECB meets the monetary policy will shift; if not by hiking the rates, then at least by changing the tone of the statement to a more hawkish one.
+As a rule of thumb, if inflation is rising, the central bank will become hawkish, and in the end, will start hiking the interest rates; while if inflation is falling, the central bank will become dovish and start cutting the rates.
+One week after the item of information presented above was released, the ECB met and changed the language to a more hawkish one.
+As a result, the EUR/JPY, EUR/AUD and EUR/GBP pairs were all traded higher.
+If you paid attention to the moment the rising trend started, though, it was not when the ECB delivered the hawkish statement, but one week earlier when the CPI on inflation was released.
+Those who knew what to look for had an early start on a profitable trade!

-Sometimes central banks are not looking at the overall inflation data, but exclude some volatile items out of it.
+Sometimes central banks do not look at the overall inflation data, but exclude some volatile items from it.
 Such items are energy prices (oil, for example), food prices, and even transportation.
-It is well-known that the Federal Reserve of the United States (Fed)’s favored measure of inflation is the Core CPI.
+It is well known that the Federal Reserve of the United States (Fed)’s favoured measure of inflation is the Core CPI.
 If that is not moving, the Fed will sit on its hands and won’t do anything.
-So far, we talked about central banks as the main drivers in moving a currency, and inflation, as the first thing central banks are looking at before changing rates.
-Moving forward, we’ll look at other economic releases central banks are considering and, hence, are important for traders to form an idea about what the next move will be.
+So far, we talked about central banks as the main drivers in moving a currency, and inflation as the first thing central banks look at before changing rates.
+Moving forward, we’ll look at other economic releases central banks consider, and hence are important for traders to form an idea about what the next move will be.